Skip to Main Content

 67 distinctive segments of the US population based on socioeconomic and demographic composition, further classified into LIfeMode and Urbanization groups.

-• To begin, you might select one of the 14 "LifeMode Groups" which range from categories like "Affluent Estates" to GenXurban to Scholars and Patriots.
+• To begin, read down the page about the 14 "LifeMode Groups" which range from categories like "Affluent Estates" to "GenXurban" to "Scholars and Patriots" and consider which might be your target audience.

 • Click on a segment and a PDF will come up with descriptions Who are we?, Our Neighborhood, Socioeconomic Traits, Age by Sex, Race & Ethnicity, Income & Net Worth, Average Household Budget, Occupation by Earnings, and many other specifics on that particular population group to flesh out this target audience.